 4. Visit the museum of Vamvakaris, one of the most famous rebetiko musicians in Greece.
-It is located in the alleys of Ano Syros and is open in the afternoon, so you can combine it with a relaxed drink and a mesmerizing view of the island.
+It is located in the alleys of Ano Syros and is open in the afternoon, so you can combine it with a relaxed drink and a mesmerizing view.

 5. Attend a festival.
 Two very nice festivals are organized in Syros.
 The Cinema festival every July, and the Animation Festival in September.
 It would be nice to arrange your vacation on those days because both are full of excellent activities.
 Of course, the events in Syros never stop.
-You are always sure to catch some kind of event at the Apollo Theater.
+You are always sure to catch some kind of event at the Apollo Theater or the Pallas Cinema.

 What to eat & drink